-COLUMN NAME DESCRIPTION Net Interest Expense Report the net interest expense incurred on a per unit basis.
+COLUMN NAME DESCRIPTION REFERENCE APPENDIX Net Interest Expense Report the net interest expense incurred on a per unit basis.
 An amount for net interest expense for each model may be found in your response to question D25.
-Net Price Extended selling price less all costs/charges/discounts, etc. Net Unit Price Net price divided by quantity.
-Ocean Freight The amount of all other freight charges included in the selling price of the model.
+4 Net Price Extended selling price less all costs/charges/discounts, etc. 1 & 3 Net Purchase Price Provide the purchase price for the goods, net of all discounts, rebates and VAT.
+5 Net Unit Price Net price divided by quantity.
+1 & 3 No Load Losses Relates to the power loss in a transformer energized at rated frequency and voltage, but which is not supplying any load, i.e. , the unit is "on" but it is not supplied with a load.
+1, 2, 3 & 4 Noise Level Identify maximum noise level in decibels.
+1, 2, 3 & 4 No. of Windings Identify the number of windings - normally relates to the number of voltage systems in the transformer.
+1, 2, 3 & 4 Ocean Freight The amount of all other freight charges included in the selling price of the model.
 These include ocean freight, port charges, container freight charges, dock charges, warehousing, insurance, bank charges, brokerage fees, model packaging or coating and any other export charges incurred.
-Other Discounts The amount for any other discounts granted.
-Other Expenses Report all other expenses that are directly or indirectly attributable to the production and sale of the goods on a per unit basis.
+1 Other Discounts The amount for any other discounts granted.
+1 & 3 Other Expenses Report all other expenses that are directly or indirectly attributable to the production and sale of the goods on a per unit basis.
 For additional guidance see question D26.
+4

-Other Items This column is for any other charges or benefits (price reductions).
+COLUMN NAME DESCRIPTION REFERENCE APPENDIX Other Items This column is for any other charges or benefits (price reductions).
 Each charge or benefit should be given its own column.
 Specify the amount, and provide a separate, narrative description of each item to permit a thorough understanding by CBSA officials.
-Other Price Adj.
-Report any other price adjustments not already captured in earlier discounts & allowances.
-Other Production Costs Report any other production costs (not included in the previous 3 columns) on a per unit basis.
+1 & 3 Other Production Costs Report any other production costs (not included in the previous 3 columns) on a per unit basis.
 Such costs should include elements for research and development.
 (For additional guidance, see question D22).
-P O Date Insert the date of your customer's purchase order.
-P O Number Insert the purchase order number.
-Payment Terms The terms of payment (e.g. 2% 10 net 30 days).
-Place of Direct Shipment The place from where the goods were shipped directly to the importer/customer.
-Prompt Payment Discount The amount of the discount for prompt payment.
+4 Overload Capacity How much additional energy the transformer can withstand above its maximum MVA.
+1, 2, 3 & 4 P O Date Insert the date of your customer's purchase order.
+1 & 3 P O Number Insert the purchase order number.
+1 & 3 Payment Terms The terms of payment (i.e. 2% 10 net 30 days).
+1 & 3 Phases Indicate the number of phases (transformers can be designed with One or Three phases.)
+1, 2, 3 & 4 Place of Direct Shipment The place from where the goods were shipped directly to the importer/customer.
+1 & 3 Port Charges Indicate the amount of port charges and harbour taxes included in the Extended Selling Price.
+1 Production Phase Dates Indicate the start date and finish date of the production phase of the fabrication of the transformer 1, 3 & 4